-Pros: Tom Holland’s Peter Parker/Spider-Man shows real growth as a character post-Tony Stark and Avengers Endgame.
-This is his journey from a naive young teenage boy to being a bit more a mature as he’s thrown into the real world without much help.
+Pros: Tom Holland’s Peter Parker/Spider-Man shows real growth as a character post-Tony Stark and Avengers: Endgame.
+This is his journey from a naive young teenage boy to being a bit more mature as he’s thrown into the real world without much help.
 The mid-credits scene gets you really pumped for what might happen in the next film, apparently due out in December 2021.

-Cons: There is only one split second scene of Tom going topless (and he turns around!)… No, in honesty, there wasn’t many negative points except it felt like the filmmakers had to go all-out to both try and match the scale of the final fight with Endgame and Jake Gyllenhaal’s villain in disguise character was a predictable anti-climax when it unravelled what his true intentions were.
+Cons: There is only one split second scene of Tom going topless (and he turns around!)… No, in honesty, there weren’t many negative points except it felt like the filmmakers had to go all-out to both try and match the scale of the final fight with Endgame, and Jake Gyllenhaal’s villain in disguise character was a predictable anti-climax when it unravelled what his true intentions were.
 Also, I’m not sure about the Peter/MJ relationship due to them both being a bit socially awkward so it’ll be interesting where that goes next time.

 1) Spider-Man: Homecoming

 Pros: The integration of The Avengers films and other Marvel Universe characters alongside Spider-Man’s story is fresh and different (we don’t get to see how he becomes Spider-Man for the third time, thankfully – WE KNOW!) and Tom’s animated interpretation of Spidey as an over-excited 15-year-old (compared to the older versions Tobey and Andrew played) was fun, which helps appeal to a younger, newer generation of fans.
 Plus, he’s damn cute and has a ridiculous good physique (it’s ok, he’s actually 21, not 15 in real life).